Success Tips for a Solo Law Practice

 Deciding to start a solo law practice is not an endeavor to be taken lightly.
-There are so many things to consider--from finances to marketing--and neglecting any part of the startup process can lead to disastrous results.
+There is a great deal to consider, from financing to marketing, and neglecting any part of the startup process can lead to costly results.

 Have a Financial Plan

-Starting a legal practice can become expensive quickly, so creating a budget for every phase is recommended.
-Save up for your business and personal expenses prior to embarking on a solo practice.
+Starting a legal practice can become expensive quickly, so build a budget for every phase rather than one figure for the whole launch.
+Save for both business and personal expenses before branching out on your own, because the practice will not cover your living costs on day one.

 Develop a Strong Professional Team

-Having a functional website is perhaps the most important part of marketing.
-Your professional website should convey your expertise and also clearly demonstrate how you can help clients.
+A functional website is perhaps the most important part of marketing a new practice.
+It should convey your expertise and show clearly how you can help the clients you want, rather than simply listing that you exist.

 Conclusion

 Starting your own solo law practice is not easy, but it can be done.
-Starting with a comprehensive plan can improve your chances significantly.
+Beginning with a comprehensive plan, covering finances, the team, and how clients will find you, improves your chances considerably.